An uneven history of content strategy

 Side note: You may notice that people who have had no exposure to DITA or content production may be dismissive of the standard as being only for technical content.
 They have missed the point that it doesn’t really matter what genre of content is being created.
 The standard allows content to be structured in an industry-consistent way, and therefore, the processing can be automated, for the business advantages of decreasing production time, and improving interoperability and scalability.

-Side note: A complementary standard, the DITA Open Toolkit, was also launched in 2005.
+Side note: A complementary open-source publishing engine, the DITA Open Toolkit, was also launched in 2005.
 This standard allows for the automated processing of content for publishing.
 This standard is governed separately from DITA.
 Robert Anderson, Lead Architect for the DITA Open Toolkit, has been involved from the beginning, and also contributes to the DITA standard.

 A site, DITA XML.org documenting the DITA XML standard was launched by Bob Doyle, who was also the creator of the first Desktop Publishing Program, MacPublisher, back in 1984.
 The page on the History of DITA goes into the background of practices that developed into what we know today as content strategy, particularly in the domain of technical content.